-Project Management, It’s What I Do
+It’s What I Do

 From the Fringe to the Hub

-Boston as the Hub of the universe.
-Success relies on project management.
-From the Hub of Universe I see few care as much about project management as project managers.
-Oliver Wendall Holmes coined the term Hub of the Solar System as a term for the Massachusetts State House.
-The accepted term, amongst the few who know, has morphed into the Hub of the Universe.
+Oliver Wendell Holmes coined the term Hub of the Solar System as a term for the Massachusetts State House.
+The accepted term, among the few who know, has now morphed into Boston as the Hub of the Universe.
 The universe is much bigger than our solar system, but if a tree falls in the woods and no one hears, who cares what we call the Hub and what we call a spoke.